zpl99/STSR-Seg/README.md

 ```
 python main.py
 ```
-TC loss is more demanding on computational resources and can also be turned off, if you choose to turn it off you can run the following code
+TC loss is more demanding on computational resources and can also be turned off, if you choose to turn it off you can run the following code for model training
 ```
 python main.py --framework lr_lr_and_lr_hr --dataset MultiData
 ```
-After training, you can find several checkpoints in your project path:
+After training, you can find several checkpoints in your project path, for example:
 ```
 Project path
-  ├── MultiData_wTCEDSRUnet-model-10.ckpt
+  ├── MultiDataEDSRUnet-model-10.ckpt
-  ├── MultiData_wTCEDSRUnet-model-20.ckpt
+  ├── MultiDataEDSRUnet-model-20.ckpt
   ├── ......
-  ├── MultiData_wTCEDSRUnet-model-best.ckpt
+  ├── MultiDataEDSRUnet-model-best.ckpt
 ```
 ### Step 3: inference to achieve building rooftop extraction
 1. Download Sentinel-2 data and the corresponding Dynamic World data (built), save them under [your s2 path] and [your dynamicworld path], making sure that the name of the Sentinel-2 image matches the name of the Dynamic World data.
 For example, you can prepare your data as the following structure